 THFC coordinates all the paperwork and makes it as painless as possible for all the parties.
-This includes a publishing agreement between the developers, THFC and Surprise Attack Games, and a separate agreement between THFC and the contributing members.
+This includes a publishing agreement between the developers, THFC and Fellow Traveller, and a separate agreement between THFC and the contributing members.

-THFC manages the approval and payment of milestones whilst Surprise Attack Games brings its hands-on approach to publishing, working with the developer on marketing, distribution, promotion and business development.
+THFC manages the approval and payment of milestones whilst Fellow Traveller brings its hands-on approach to publishing, working with the developer on marketing, distribution, promotion and business development.
 The contributing members get to see and provide feedback on every milestone and are available for additional help if the developers need it.

 By working with several developers and investors, we have developed a model that balances simplicity with flexibility and offers both reduced risk and uncapped upside for the investors whilst also capping the repayments owed by the developers.

 A typical Fellow Traveller publishing deal has a revenue split of 70% to the developer and 30% to Fellow Traveller.